Contents: Removal ↡ Installation ↡

 7 Heat shield

-4. Turn away a nut of a bolt of an axis of the intermediate lever and remove a washer.
-Remove the bolt, then remove the lever along the bushing that fits between the lever and axle.
+4. Loosen the intermediate lever axle bolt nut and remove the washer.
+Remove the bolt, then remove the lever along the bushing that is installed between the lever and the axle.

 5. Check the condition of the intermediate lever, and if it is damaged, replace it.
 Check the condition of the lever bushings.
-If wear or damage is found, replace.
-The bushings can be knocked out or pulled out and then fitted with new ones using a suitable nut and bolt with large washers after wetting the bushings with soapy water.
+If worn or damaged, replace them.
+The bushings can be knocked out or pulled out, and then new ones can be installed using the appropriate nut and bolt with large washers, after wetting the bushings with soapy water.

 Installation

-6. Attach the intermediate arm by positioning the metal bushing between the arm and the upper bushing, then inserting the axle bolt.
-Install the washer and new nut on the axle bolt, tightening it to the required torque.
+6. Attach the intermediate arm by placing the metal bushing between the arm and the upper bushing, then insert the axle bolt.
+Install the washer and new nut onto the axle bolt, tightening it to the required torque.
 Then install the heat shield.

 7. Make sure the ball joint pins are clean and dry.
-After that, install them in the intermediate lever.
-Install new ball joint nuts and tighten to specification.
+Then install them in the intermediate arm.
+Install new ball joint nuts and tighten them to the required torque.
 Lower the car to the ground.